Pierlam/Lexerow/README.md

 To process datarow of the excel file as explained, Lexerow provide a powerful instruction which is: OnExcel ForEachRow If/Then.

-Let's consider the excel file to fix blank values is "MyFile.xlsx"
+Let's consider the excel file to fix blank values is "file.xlsx"

-Create a basic script and save it "MyScript.lxrw"
+Create a basic script and save it "script.lxrw"

 ```
 # process datarow of the Excel, one by one
 OnExcel "MyFile.xlsx"
     ForEachRow
-	  If B.Cell=null Then B.Cell=0
+	  If B.Cell=blank Then B.Cell=0
     Next
 End OnExcel
 ```